patrick-long/video-game-db/README.md

 All you need to do is go to my [Video Game DB App](https://videogamesearchdb-app.netlify.app/) website and search for any game!

 ---

+## 🕵️ How to Use the App 🕵️

+- Type in your favorite video game title in the search bar
+- Choose to filter information if preferred using the checkboxes at the top
+- Have a look at the info on the game and other upcoming games
+- That's it!

+---